openstack/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

   read-only devices such as CD-ROMs and Configuration Drive (config_drive).

 - Volume-backed live migration.
 Instances are backed by volumes rather than ephemeral disk.
-For VMAX volume-backed live migration on shared storage is required.
+For VMAX volume-backed live migration, shared storage is required.

-The VMAX driver supports shared storage-based live migration.
+The VMAX driver supports shared volume-backed live migration.

 Architecture
 ------------